encoredev/encore/docs/quick-start.md

 git push encore
 ```

+This single command builds your app, provisions the needed infrastructure, and deploys your application.

-_You now have an app running in the cloud.
-Congratulations! 🚀_
+_Your app is soon running in the cloud, isn't this exciting?_

-Now open the [the Encore web application](https://app.encore.dev) where you can see production logs and traces, manage environments and configure the cloud hosting of your choice.
+Now open the [the Encore web application](https://app.encore.dev) to follow your deployment, and once completed you can view production logs and traces, manage environments and connect the cloud account of your choice.

 ## What's next?

 If you're looking for ideas on what to do next, check out the [REST API tutorial](https://encore.dev/docs/tutorials/rest-api).

-If you want to chat to others building with Encore or need help, [join our friendly community on Slack](https://encore.dev/slack).
+If you want to chat to pioneering develops already building with Encore or need help, [join the friendly community on Slack](https://encore.dev/slack).